bytecodealliance/component-docs/component-model/src/design/wit.md

 A package is a set of interfaces and worlds, potentially defined across multiple files.
+All files are contained in some package, which is declared either directly in that file or in a peer file in the same directory.

 To declare a package, use the `package` directive to specify the package ID.
 A package ID must include a namespace and name, separated by a colon, and may optionally include a [semver](https://semver.org/)-compliant version number: